Program Overview

-The Masters of Arts in English (MAE) degree requires the minimum completion of 30 course credits and a successful thesis/professional paper defense.
-MAE students build a degree plan consisting of required courses (3 credits), electives (17-21 credits), and a culminating degree project (a scholarly thesis, 10 credits, or a professional paper, 6 credits).
+The MAE degree requires the minimum completion of 30 course credits and a successful thesis/professional paper defense.
+MAE students build a degree plan consisting of required courses (3 credits), electives (18-21 credits), and a culminating degree project (a scholarly thesis, 9 credits, or a professional paper, 6 credits).
 MAE Advisors assist graduate students in developing their degree plan to ensure that the coursework and culminating project enhance their knowledge as well as build and sustain their research interests.

 Prior to admittance, students are expected to have completed the equivalent of a baccalaureate degree in English.
 Students with undergraduate degrees other than English are encouraged to apply; however, they may be required to take additional English courses as a condition of their acceptance.
-Students entering the program with a BA in hand often complete the program within two years, taking six to nine credits per term, with summer study as a possibility for facilitating progress toward the MAE.
+Students entering the program with a BA in hand often complete the program within two years, taking six to nine credits per term, with summer study as a possibility for facilitating progress toward the degree.

 Course Requirements